PaulDFoster/MultitechConduitModule/README.md

 Run the IoT Edge solution by executing the iotedge_device_cloud_upload_sample sample from the IoT Edge V1 SDK, or use the bridge executable in the bin directory, with a parameter specifying the name of the JSON configuration file you want to use.

 This will start the solution as a console application where logged information will be displayed.
+A modified simulated_device_cloud_upload code drop is now included in this repo.
+It removes the 'wait for user input' to stop the application, and thereby allows the application to be run as a background process with the addition of an & suffix on the command line.
+The code provided is a very simple solution and not intended for production.

 The solution is stopped by pressing a key or crtl-c.

 <b>Adding the module to the IoT Edge SDK V1 build script</b>